 Life in the UK may be different to what you're used to.
 While some things may be common sense, it's important to read up on how to stay safe.
 The GOV.UK website is a compilation of all the government websites and a great resource.
 Here, you'll find the most up-to-date information about living, studying and travelling in the UK.

 Do you need to tick 'Set up your banking' off your list?
 HSBC can help you on this one.
-Fill out our 'Arrange a call back' form below and one of our team will call you back at a convenient time to walk you through the account opening process.
+We can tell you the best way for you to apply for an overseas account.
+Simply select your current location and where you would like to open an account.
+We'll then walk you through the steps.

 HSBC Holdings plc has prepared this article based on publicly available information at the time of preparation from sources it believes to be reliable but it has not independently verified such information.
 HSBC Holdings plc and the HSBC Group (together, "HSBC") are not responsible for any loss, damage, liabilities or other consequences of any kind that you may incur or suffer as a result of, arising from or relating to your use of or reliance on this article.
 The contents of this article are subject to change without notice.
 HSBC gives no guarantee, representation or warranty as to the accuracy, timeliness or completeness of this article.

 This article is not investment advice or a recommendation nor is it intended to sell investments or services or solicit purchases or subscriptions.
 This article should not be used as the basis for any decision on taxation, estate, trusts or legacy planning.
 You should not use or rely on this article in making any investment decision.
 HSBC is not responsible for such use or reliance by you.
 Any market information shown refers to the past and should not be seen as an indication of future market performance.
 You should always consider seeking professional advice when thinking about undertaking any form of prime residential or commercial property purchase, sale or rental.
 You should consult your professional advisor in your jurisdiction if you have any questions regarding the contents of this article.